Nitesh-bit/React-pizza/README.md

 Users should be able to:

-- Enter their name which will reflect to the page.
+- Enter their name which will get reflect to the page later.
 - Add different pizza/s with different quantities.
 - Delete pizza/s which they don't want from the order.
 - Place the order by giving their residence details.